piter2909/comet_T3511/README.md

 cisnienie = atmospheric pressure (because device shows atmospheric preassure)

-This is an example config, edit configuration.yaml.
+This is an example config, edit configuration.yaml or add !include into.

 See comet_modbus.yaml

 Host IP address is default device address (192.168.1.213)

-Edit configuration.yaml or include !include into file.